Ignite-Laboratories/JanOS/readme.md

 ### Glitter
 Glitter is anything related to graphical output whatsoever.

+### Life
+Life houses neurological simulations.

 ### Spark
-Spark is where binary compression and synthesis will occur.
+Spark is the home of the neuron and cortex - the next level of abstraction from an impulse engine.

 ### Support
 The "junk drawer" of JanOS:  If it's too general for the other repositories, it belongs here.
-Everything from slice subdivision to parallel execution and random generation of "Lorem Ipsum" data.
+Everything from thread-safe helper functions to random generation of "Lorem Ipsum" data.

 ### Tiny
 Tiny is a unique library - it was the original heart and soul of the entire project: a library for performing variable bit-width operations on data.
-The project is well fleshed out and, for all intents and purposes, _ready to get used_.
+The project is well fleshed out and, for all intents and purposes, _ready to be used_.
 It's use case is a future project that requires neurological stimulation to get across the line =)

-## Enigmaneering

-The ultimate goal of this entire project is to produce a book which others can use to learn the process of exploring abstract concepts like this.
-As such, I intend to keep the documentation _thorough_. =)